JuliaGraphics/Luxor.jl/docs/src/basics.md

 @pdf
 ```

 If you don't specify a size, the defaults are 600 by 600.
-If you don't specify a file name, files create with the macros are created in your current working directory as `luxor-drawing-` followed by a time stamp.
+If you don't specify a file name, files created with the macros are placed in your current working directory as `luxor-drawing-` followed by a time stamp.

 If you want to create drawings with transparent backgrounds, use the longer form for creating drawings, rather than the macros: